tjhickey724/PeerReviewApp/README.md

 The hope is that by reviewing other students' work, they will develop deeper understandings of the problem and its possible solutions.

+The instructor and student can view metrics relating to their performance (e.g. number of problems answered, number of reviews written, average review score on each problem)

 ## Installation
 To run this app locally you need to
 * clone a copy (or download it)